webpack/webpack.js.org/src/content/guides/getting-started.md

 The [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements have been standardized in [ES2015](https://babeljs.io/docs/en/learn/).
 They are supported in most of the browsers at this moment, however there are some browsers that don't recognize the new syntax.
 But don't worry, webpack does support them out of the box.

-Behind the scenes, webpack actually "transpiles" the code so that older browsers can also run it.
+Behind the scenes, webpack actually "__transpiles__" the code so that older browsers can also run it.
 If you inspect `dist/main.js`, you might be able to see how webpack does this, it's quite ingenious!
 Besides `import` and `export`, webpack supports various other module syntaxes as well, see [Module API](/api/module-methods) for more information.

 Note that webpack will not alter any code other than `import` and `export` statements.
 If you are using other [ES2015 features](http://es6-features.org/), make sure to [use a transpiler](/loaders/#transpiling) such as [Babel](https://babeljs.io/) or [Bublé](https://buble.surge.sh/guide/) via webpack's [loader system](/concepts/loaders/).